HotCakeX/Harden-Windows-Security/README.md

   - [Power states S1-S3 will be disabled](https://learn.microsoft.com/en-us/windows/win32/power/system-power-states#sleep-state-s1-s3) in order to completely disable Sleep, doing so also removes the Sleep option from Start menu and even using commands to put the computer to sleep won't work.
 [2 registry keys](https://admx.help/?Category=Windows_10_2016&Policy=Microsoft.Policies.PowerManagement::AllowStandbyStatesDC_2) are required to be used to disable Sleep.
 You will have to restart your device for the changes to take effect.

 - Enabling [Mandatory ASLR,](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-exploit-protection?view=o365-worldwide) 🔻It might cause compatibility issues🔺 for some unofficial 3rd party portable programs, such as Photoshop portable, Telegram portable etc. or some software installers.
-  - You can add Mandatory ASLR override for a trusted program using the command below or in the Program Settings section of Exploit Protection in Windows Security (Defender) app.
+  - You can add Mandatory ASLR override for a trusted program using the PowerShell command below or in the Program Settings section of Exploit Protection in Windows Security (Defender) app.
   - `Set-ProcessMitigation -Name "C:\TrustedApp.exe" -Disable ForceRelocateImages`
   - [There are more options for Exploit Protection](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-exploit-protection?view=o365-worldwide) but enabling them requires extensive reviewing by users because mixing them up can cause a lot of compatibility issues.